stephanielahiry/reel-search/README.md

-# Movie Finder
+# Reel Search

-Movie Finder is a [Next.js](https://nextjs.org/) application designed to help users search for movies.
+Reel Search is a [Next.js](https://nextjs.org/) application designed to help users search for movies.
 It is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Table of Contents